 2. Genetic Diseases

-Researchers speculate that CRISPR could potentially treat genetic diseases such as diabetes, muscular dystrophy, cystic fibrosis, genetic blindness and more.
-Genetic disease is caused by a mutation in DNA sequences that are responsible to perform a particular function.
+Researchers speculate that CRISPR could potentially treat genetic diseases such as diabetes, muscular dystrophy, cystic fibrosis, genetic blindness, and more.
+Genetic disease is caused by a mutation in DNA sequences that are responsible for performing a particular function.
 The scientific community has already identified many genes that are crucial in causing genetic disease.
 Therefore, CRISPR could be used to repair faulty genes and possibly cure genetic disorders.

 CRISPR Therapeutics is focused on developing breakthrough medicines using its proprietary CRISPR/Cas9 gene-editing platform to treat patients with serious diseases.

 Current diagnostic methods require patients to visit clinics to extract a biological sample to send to a lab for diagnostics.
 This process takes a significant amount of time.
 Scientists have unveiled a CRISPR protein that targets RNA (instead of DNA) to be used as a rapid and inexpensive tool for disease diagnosis.
-The tool can be designed as a paper-based test which will not require refrigeration and therefore, can be used outside of traditional lab settings.
+The tool can be designed as a paper-based test that will not require refrigeration.
+Therefore, it can be used outside of traditional lab settings.

-Mammoth Biosciences is developing an at-home CRISPR diagnostics kit which aims to provide clinical grade diagnosis from a paper strip.
-All one needs will be 30 minutes and a smartphone.
+Mammoth Biosciences is developing an at-home CRISPR diagnostics kit that aims to provide the clinical-grade diagnosis from a paper strip.

 5. Organ Transplantation